 Commencement and Duration

-This Agreement shall come into force on April 2022 and shall continue in full force and effect until March 2023.
+This Agreement shall come into force in April 2022 and shall continue in full force and effect until April 2023.

 Notwithstanding anything to the contrary elsewhere in this Agreement, the British Council shall be entitled to terminate this Agreement by serving not less than 30 days’ written notice on the Recipient.